RichardSneyd/coding-kata-platform-backend/readme.md

 # Users

-Only accounts with the ADMIN permission can create new users.
+Only ADMIN accounts can create new users.

 New User: POST `/admin/users/`, with in input of the format: